remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-standalone.md

     Don't forget to modify the line `PUBLIC_ADDRESS="your-url-or-ip-of-your-front"`

 #### Generate API keys
-At the root of your RemoteLabz folder:
+At the root of your RemoteLabz directory:

 ```bash
 cd /opt/remotelabz